EdWorkingPapers

 How Free Market Logic Fails in Schooling— and What It Means for the Role of Government

 … especially school vouchers, are expanding rapidly and shifting students out of traditional public schools.
 This essay broadens, deepens, and updates prior critiques of the free market logic in five ways.
 First, while prior …Market-based policies, especially school vouchers, are expanding rapidly and shifting students out of traditional public schools.
 This essay broadens, deepens, and updates prior critiques of the free market logic in five ways.
 First, while prior articles have pointed to some of the conditions necessary for efficient market functioning, I provide a more comprehensive list.
-Second, with an up-to… more →
+Second, with an up-to-… more →

 Improving school management in low and middle income countries: a systematic review

 … Improving school quality in low and middle income countries (LMICs) is a global priority.
 One way to improve quality may be to improve the management skills of school leaders.
 In this systematic review, we analyze the …Improving school quality in low and middle income countries (LMICs) is a global priority.
 One way to improve quality may be to improve the management skills of school leaders.
 In this systematic review, we analyze the impact of interventions targeting school leaders' management practices on student learning.
-We begin by describing the characteristics and responsibilities of school leaders… more →
+We begin by describing the characteristics and responsibilities of school leaders using… more →

 McCleary at Twelve: Examining Policy Designs Following Court-Mandated School Finance Reform in Washington State

 … litigation challenging state school finance systems, and in over half the cases, judges ruled the systems unconstitutional and … In 2012, state supreme court judges ruled in favor of plaintiff school districts in McCleary v.
 Washington State …All fifty U.S. state constitutions include language that guarantees residents’ access to a free public education.
 Plaintiffs in all but two states have brought litigation challenging state school finance systems, and in over half the cases, judges ruled the systems unconstitutional and mandated state legislators to provide more equitable and adequate funding.
-In 2012, state supreme court… more →
+In 2012, state supreme court judges… more →

 On-the-Job Learning: How Peers and Experience Drive Productivity among Teachers

 … Workers learn on the job from both repetition and peers.
 Less understood is how specific types of experience and peer characteristics affect on-the-job …Workers learn on the job from both repetition and peers.
 Less understood is how specific types of experience and peer characteristics affect on-the-job learning.
 This likely differs by context (e.g., occupation, tasks, or roles).
 Absent such knowledge, it is unclear how to optimally assign workers to tasks and peers.
 We examine on-the-job learning among elementary school teachers.
-We… more →
+We focus on… more →

 Same Idea, Shifting Standards: An Experimental Study of Racial-Ethnic Biases in Ambitious Math Teaching

 … Teacher expectations and judgments about student capabilities are predictive of student achievement, yet such judgments may be influenced … math teaching may also invite teacher biases due to the emphasis on student-generated inputs and ideas.
 In this …Teacher expectations and judgments about student capabilities are predictive of student achievement, yet such judgments may be influenced by salient dimensions of student identity and invite biases.
 Moreover, ambitious math teaching may also invite teacher biases due to the emphasis on student-generated inputs and ideas.
-In this pre-registered audit experiment, we investigate teacher biases in… more →
+In this pre-registered audit experiment, we investigate teacher biases in a… more →

 Distance to Degrees: How College Proximity Shapes Students’ Enrollment Choices and Attainment Across Race-Ethnicity and Socioeconomic Status